m0ru/bak/02a_state_of_the_art.md

 Angular 1.x is a javascript-framework that roughly follows the MVC/MVVM architectures, but has a few conceptual variations and extensions.

 On the View-side of things there's templates (see fig. \ref{fig:ng-template} for an example from the webofneeds-codebase).
 These are either specified in an html-file and then later linked with a controller or are a string in the declaration of something called a "directive" (which are custom html tags or properties).
 Every template has a scope object bound to it and can contain expressions---e.g. those in curly braces---that have access to that scope object.
-For the example in fig. \ref{fig:ng-template} this means, that---in the HTML that the user gets to see---the curly braces will have been replaced by the result of \texttt{self.post.getIn(['won:hasContent','won:hasTextDescription'])} (the \texttt{getIn} is there because \texttt{post} is an [immutable-js](https://facebook.github.io/immutable-js/) object).
+For the example in fig. \ref{fig:ng-template} this means, that---in the HTML that the user gets to see---the curly braces will have been replaced by the result of `self.post.getIn(['won:hasContent','won:hasTextDescription'])` (the `getIn` is there because `post` is an immutable-js^[https://facebook.github.io/immutable-js/] object).
 Practically every time the result of that expression changes, angular will update the displayed value.
-Basically every expression causes a "watch"to be created (this can also be done manually via \texttt{\$scope.watch}).
+Basically every expression causes a "watch" to be created (this can also be done manually via `\$scope.watch`).
 On every "digest-cycle""hecks all of these watch-expressions for changes and then executes their callbacks, which in the case of the curly-braces causes the DOM-update.

 Beyond the curly braces, angular also provides a handful of other template-utilities in the form of directives.
-For instance the property-directive \texttt{ng-repeat} allows iterating over a collection as follows:
+For instance the property-directive `ng-repeat` allows iterating over a collection as follows:

 ```html
 <div ng-repeat="el in collection">{{el.someVar}}</div>
 ```

-Or, similiarly, \texttt{ng-show="someBoolVar"} conditionally displays content.
+Or, similiarly, `ng-show="someBoolVar"` conditionally displays content.

 Note that these template-bindings are bi-directional, i.e. the code in the template can change the the values in the scope.
 Additionally, templates/directives can be nested within each other.
-By default, their scopes then use javascript's [prototypical inheritance](https://developer.mozilla.org/en/docs/Web/JavaScript/Inheritance_and_the_prototype_chain) mechanism, i.e. if a value can't be found on the template's/directive's scope, angular will then go on to try to get it from the on the one wrapping it (and so on)
+By default, their scopes then use javascript's prototypical inheritance^[<https://developer.mozilla.org/en/docs/Web/JavaScript/Inheritance_and_the_prototype_chain>] mechanism, i.e. if a value can't be found on the template's/directive's scope, angular will then go on to try to get it from the on the one wrapping it (and so on)
 This allows writing small apps or components where all data-flows are represented and all code contained in the template.
 For medium-sized or large apps however, the combination of bi-directional binding and scope inheritance, can lead to hard-to-follow causality, thus hard-to-track-down bugs and thus poor maintainability.
 More on that later. <!-- in section X -->
 <!--TODO {TODO add reference to that subsection}-->
 Also, using scope inheritance reduces reusability, as the respective components won't work in other contexts any more. <!--TODO {move critique of bi-dir binding and inheritance to later chapter}-->